-Moreover, this will embolden the internal party opposition to criticize Xi Jinping over mishandling of the outbreak.
+Moreover, this will embolden the internal party opposition to criticize Xi Jinping for the mishandling of the outbreak.
 This has already started to happen.
 Ren Zhixiang, Beijing property tycoon and a party member, who is known for scathing public criticism of Chairman Xi, has now decried Xi for being power-hungry and for silencing whistleblowers instead of working to prevent the spread of the virus.
-Economic fallout will embolden others within the party who are unhappy with the power-centralizing tendencies under Xi.
+The economic fallout will embolden others within the party who are unhappy with the power-centralizing tendencies under Xi.

-6. Looming economic crisis will cause further deterioration of Chinese people’s’ trust in the regime.
+6. The looming economic crisis will cause further deterioration of Chinese people’s trust in the regime.
 The dip in productivity due to massive quarantine measures has caused a dramatic fall in China’s economic output.
 Throughout January and February, industrial output recorded a 13.5% year-on-year decrease.
 The situation was even worse in retail and construction, with a 20.5% and 24.5% fall respectively.
 Coupled with the pre-existing structural flaws of the Chinese economy, the epidemic will most likely cause a protracted recession in China.
-This will put further pressure on the CCP, which it will not be able to cope with in the long-term.
+This will put further pressure on the CCP, which will not be able to cope with it in the long term.